Neko Atsume: Gameplay

 Gameplay revolves around the player purchasing food, cat toys, and furniture to attract a variety of cats to their home.
 The player can watch cats interact with objects, take photos of them which can be saved in an album, and receive gifts of fish and mementos from them.

 Cats will leave the player either silver or gold "niboshi" (にぼし, small dried sardines), called "fish" in the English version, after leaving the yard.
 Players can also enter a daily password to receive a random amount of silver or gold fish.
-After five daily passwords are entered, the player will receive a free can of "Ritzy Bitz (3 gold fish)" or "Sashimi boat (50 goldfish)" (high-quality food).
+After five daily passwords are entered, the player will receive a free can of "Ritzy Bitz (3 gold fish)" or "Sashimi boat (50 gold fish)" (high-quality food).
 The fish can be used to purchase new types of food and goods, remodels, as well as extensions to the yard.
 Cats may leave collectible "mementos" for the player.

 After purchasing the initial expansion to the garden, the player can then purchase a remodel for their yard.
 Players have the option to remodel their yard to one of seven different styles: Original, Zen, Rustic, Modern, Western, Sugary, or Cafe.

 There is no end game and cats will continue to come as long as the player puts out food for them.

 The game is free to play, though additional fish are available for purchase.